 Osaka is easily seen via its network of subway lines.
 Fares are charged by distance traveled, but a one- or two-day Osaka Amazing Pass is a good option for visitors.
 In addition to unlimited subway and bus rides, you get discount access to 13 sites and free admission to 28 more.
 You can purchase the pass at the airport travel desk, Umeda Station and Namba Station Tourist Information Offices and at a number of hotels citywide.

-There are buses available that make stops at popular spots in Osaka and throughout the Kansai region.
+Buses to popular spots in Osaka and throughout the Kansai region are available.